anymod/guide/docs/examples/vue.md

 In this example, we'll build a simple mod with Vue.js.

 ::: tip
-There is a [Vue mod](https://anymod.com/mod/rdrdd) that you can fork to start quickly.
+There is a [Vue mod](https://anymod.com/mod/rdrdd) that you can clone to start quickly.
 This example shows how to build up this Vue mod from scratch.
 :::

 ### 1. Start with a blank mod

-Create or fork a [blank mod](https://anymod.com/mod/llaba) to get started.
+Create or clone a [blank mod](https://anymod.com/mod/llaba) to get started.

 ### 2. Add the Vue.js script